SMerrony/dgemua/README.md

 # dgemu
 A rewrite of my Data General MV/Eclipse emulator in Ada.

-The Go version has stalled, I hope this rewrite in Ada will expose some of the issues in that version.
+Work on the Go version had stalled, this rewrite in Ada has now progressed further in every aspect than the original version.

 There are two emulators, a physical one which attempts to mimic classic MV/style hardware, and a virtual one which tries to run AOS/VS user programs directly.
+The emulators share a significant portion of the code.

  * [Current Status](STATUS.md)
  * [Build Notes](BUILD.md)